yaya2devops/bachelor-guide/docs/intern.md

 - [Training certificate](images/InternsAssets/certificate.md)
 - [Internship Report](https://github.com/Y4HYA4/ExperienceInCloud/tree/main/First_InternReport#internship-report-at-linedata)

-## Administrative obligations
+## Workflow, Administrative obligations

-1- As soon as you start, you must sign an internship agreement at the company and bring it to university.
+**1-** As soon as you start, you must sign an internship agreement at the company and bring it to university.

-2- The company provides a training certificate that includes the duration and is taken to the university.
+**2-** The company provides a training certificate that includes the duration and is taken to the university.

-3- Your timesheet, along with your internship report, must be signed and delivered by the deadline to the university.
+**3-** Your timesheet, along with your internship report, must be signed and delivered by the deadline to the university.

-4- Prepare a presentation and speak up!
+**4-** Prepare a presentation and speak up!

 # Presentation - End of the 2nd Year Project
 After you finish your experience, you will present what you were up to the university.